Legal aid is a financial aid scheme. The rules are laid down in Part 6a of the Danish Act on Child Abduction.

 - Your child must be abducted or wrongfully retained abroad

 - Your child must be under the age of 16

 - Your child must have had its residence in Denmark before the abduction

-- Generally, the expenses involved must cover legal actions that is necessary to have your child returned.
+- Generally, the expenses involved must cover legal actions that are necessary to have your child returned

 - The expenses must not be covered by a legal aid scheme or free legal aid in the country to which the child has been abducted, or by legal expenses insurance.
 You must submit documentation of the above.

 Legal aid is independent of your income.

-The Ministry for Children and Social Affairs determines whether you will be granted legal aid and the amount of such aid.
+The Ministry for Children and Social Affairs determines whether you will be granted legal aid, as well as the amount of such aid.